MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 directly as-is through the functions provided by the bindings.

 One of `Rust`'s strengths is being able to take unsafe code and make safe abstractions on top of them.
-But, it's a good start to figure out how the API's work.
+But, using those functions directly can be a good start to figure out how the APIs work.

-The generated rust functions-pointer-definitions look like this:
+The generated `Rust` functions-pointer-definitions look like this:

 ```rust
 unsafe extern "C" fn proc_open(